-3 Archibald Henry Sayce, when returning to the text (now identified as K 490) in [1887: 337-340], reinterprets the topic as a table of lunar longitudes (Hincks seems to be right).
+3 Archibald Henry Sayce, when returning to the text (now identified as K 490) in (1887: 337-340), reinterprets the topic as a table of lunar longitudes.

-4 That Rawlinson is anyhow also interested in the mathematics per se and not only as a means for chronology (after all, he was interested in everything Assyro-Babylonian) is however revealed by what comes next in the note, namely that "while I am now discussing the notation of the Babylonians, I may as well give the phonetic reading of the numbers, as they are found in the Assyrian vocabularies".
+4That Rawlinson is anyhow also interested in the mathematics per se and not only as a means for chronology (after all, he was interested in everything Assyro-Babylonian) is however revealed by what comes next in the note, namely that "while I am now discussing the notation of the Babylonians, I may as well give the phonetic reading of the numbers, as they are found in the Assyrian vocabularies".

-5 Since Mesopotamian metrology varies much more over the epochs than Oppert had a key document for Babylonian metrology, because it 1) describes in metrological terms a monument that has been explored and carefully measured, 2) links the standard system of mensuration with the Kassite system, 3) makes it possible to identify the standard cubit with the NB [Neo-Babylonian/JH] cubit, and 5) enables us to calculate the absolute length of these units as well as the area of the iku used in both Sumerian-OB [Old Babylonian/JH] and in Kassite-Early NB documents
+Oppert wrote a number of major papers on metrology (1872, 1885, 1894; etc.), which confirm the picture.
+The sources are archaeological measurements combined with evidence contained in written sources (mostly indicating concrete measures rather than dealing with metrology) and comparison with other metrologies.5 The first of these papers draws, inter alia, on the "Esagila tablet", a copy from 229 BCE of an earlier text and described by Marvin Powell (1982: 107) as a key document for Babylonian metrology, because it 1) describes in metrological terms a monument that has been explored and carefully measured, 2) links the standard system of mensuration with the Kassite system, 3) makes it possible to identify the standard cubit with the NB [Neo-Babylonian/JH] cubit, and 5) enables us to calculate the absolute length of these units as well as the area of the iku used in both Sumerian-OB [Old Babylonian/JH] and in Kassite-Early NB documents